statamic/docs/content/collections/docs/documentation.md

 💡If you have an **idea** on how to improve the way something works, open an issue on the [`statamic/ideas`](https://github.com/statamic/ideas) repo.

-🙋🏼‍♀️If you have a **feature request**, please keep it to yourself (for now).
+🙋🏼‍♀️If you have a **feature request**, we ask that you save it for later.
 We're feature locked and don't want to push the launch out any further than necessary.
-There's plenty of time for great new, _new_ things in the near future.
+There will be plenty of time for great new, _new_ things in the near future.

 ## Areas NOT Ready for Feedback